Giveth/giveth-wiki/wiki/governance/conflict-res.md

   - **“And Bey, by whom do you need that known?” ** This is to invite reflective listening, an integral part of the RJ approach, so that mutual understanding is achieved.
 If that person doesn’t pick up the opportunity, **“Jay-Z, Can you reflect that back to Beyonce?”**
   - Jay reflects and then for mutual understanding: **“Beyonce, was that right?
 Did Jay express what you were trying to say?”**
   - This goes back and forth until everybody has mutual understanding of what was broken and what needs to be fixed in order to restore a sense of well being and health in the community.
 - We now have an understanding of what was broken and what needs to be fixed.
-From here, we develop an Action Plan for how the well being of the community will be restored (often  to an even better than before the conflict stirred things up!).
+From here, we develop an Action Plan for how the well being of the community will be restored (often times to even better than it was before the conflict stirred things up!).
 This is the restorative equivalent of a punitive system’s “sentencing” period.
 It is explicit and has time markers.
 The facilitator helps make sure everyone is clear on their piece in the Action Plan, and then together we decide on a date for a post circle.

 ### Post-Circle
 - All participants gather once again to check in on the status of the Action Plan being upheld, and how the community feels in general in relation to the conflict now.